What to See and Do in Palo Alto and Silicon Valley

 - Restaurant 3000: 3000 Sand Hill Rd. $$$.
 Reservation recommended.

 - Evvia Estiatorio: One of the best restaurants in Palo Alto.
 Gourmet Greek.
 Downtown Palo Alto. $$$.
-Reservation required.
+Reservation recommended.

 - Reposado: Yes, gourmet Mexican.
 Downtown Palo Alto. $$.
 Reservation recommended.
 (Kids friendly)